jkbren/wegd/README.md

 # wegd: The within-ensemble graph distance
-Python code for calculating *within-ensemble graph distance* between networks sampled iidly from a given graph ensemble, under a number of graph distances.
+Python code for calculating the *within-ensemble graph distance* between networks sampled from a given graph ensemble, under a number of graph distances.

-This code accompanies the recent paper:
+This code accompanies the paper:

 **Network comparison and the within-ensemble graph distance**\
 Harrison Hartle, Brennan Klein, Stefan McCabe, Guillaume St-Onge,